• Home

 1. Preheat the oven to 160ºC (fan assisted, 180ºC non fan) and line a cupcake tin with 12 liners and set aside

-2. Sift the cocoa powder into a bowl and add the boiling water.
-Mix until it forms a thick paste and then add the remaining cake ingredients.
-Mix until combined
+2. Add 40g cocoa powder into a bowl and add 4 tbsp boiling water.
+Mix until it forms a thick paste

-5. When the cupcakes have cooled completely, make the buttercream.
-Beat the softened butter for a minute or so before adding the icing sugar
+6. When the cupcakes have cooled completely, make the buttercream.
+Beat the 140g softened butter for a minute or so before adding 280g icing sugar and mixing thoroughly

-6. Add half of the milk and beat until the buttercream is smooth.
+7. Add 1 tbsp milk and beat until the buttercream is smooth.
 Add small amounts of food colouring until you have managed to create a tree-like green.
-If the buttercream is too stiff, add a touch more milk
+If the buttercream is too stiff, add up to 1 tbsp more milk

-8. Add any decorations you like to make it look like a Christmas Tree
+9. Add any decorations you like to make it look like a Christmas tree

 Recipe Notes